ikerismak/rails-pet-api/README.md

 ## gems:

-1. pg 1.1: Database adapter gem for PostgreSQL.
+1. **pg 1.1** : Database adapter gem for PostgreSQL.
 Provides support for connecting to a PostgreSQL database in Rails.
-2. faker: Gem used for generating random test data.
+2. **faker** : Gem used for generating random test data.
 Useful for populating the database with dummy data during development or testing.
-3. minitest: Built-in unit testing framework in Rails.
+3. **minitest** : Built-in unit testing framework in Rails.
 Provides tools and structures for writing and executing tests in the project.
-4. rubycritic: Gem that performs static code analysis of Ruby source code and provides code quality reports.
+4. **rubycritic**: Gem that performs static code analysis of Ruby source code and provides code quality reports.
 Helps identify problematic areas and improve code readability and      maintainability.
-5. rubocop: Gem that acts as a linter and static code analyzer for Ruby.
+5. **rubocop** : Gem that acts as a linter and static code analyzer for Ruby.
 Helps maintain consistent code style and detects potential code quality issues.
-6.Database: The project will use PostgreSQL as the database.
+6.**Database** : The project will use PostgreSQL as the database.
 7.ActiveRecord

 ## Commands to install dependencies: